 What's an Image Sequence?

+Common "pro-sumer" formats like Quicktime will bundle all picture, audio, and ancillary tracks into one large file.
 By contrast, when working with an image sequence, each frame of video is a separate file.

 What is the advantage of working with image sequences?